hackclub/sprig/README.md

 **Sprig is open source**.
 Shipping a game to the Sprig Gallery is contributing to an open-source project.
 Everything about Sprig is transparent and editable.
 That includes the hardware designs, the game engine for the web, the embedded game engine for the RP2040 chip, the web-editor itself, and even the gallery and intro pages!

-## Acknowledgements

-The Sprig was developed by a team at Hack Club with assistance from Brian Silverman (who helped develop Scratch and the precursor to Lego Mindstorms), Vadim Gerasimov (engineer at Google who helped create Tetris when he was 15), and Quentin Bolseé (researcher at MIT and Vrije University), and dozens contributions from teenage open-source developers!

 ## You Ship, We Ship

 Make a game